mkdocstrings/griffe/docs/checking.md

 NOTE: Changing the value of an attribute is not really an API breakage, depending on our definition of API, since this won't raise immediate errors like `TypeError`.
-The attribute is still here and accessed: the contract is fullfilled.
+The attribute is still here and accessed: the contract is fulfilled.
 But developers heavily rely on the value of public attributes, so changing it will lead to incorrect behavior, potentially making it difficult to detect, understand and fix the issue.